The Rehearsed Answer

 A friend of mine went through something similar last year.
 His marriage was falling apart, and for months, whenever anyone asked about his wife, he'd say, "we're figuring things out," with a calm look on his face.
 Perfect answer.
 He told me later that the phrase became a kind of anaesthetic.
 As long as he kept saying "we're figuring things out" he didn't have to face the possibility that there was nothing left to figure out.
 The answer was protecting him from his own situation.

 I've started doing something small that changed more than I expected.
 When someone asks me how something is going I try to notice whether the answer comes out pre-formed.
 If it does, I pause and ask myself what I'd say if I had to be honest with no audience.
 Sometimes the honest version is the same as the rehearsed one and that feels good.
-But sometimes there's a gap.
-And the gap is where the real information lives.
+But sometimes there's a gap, and that's where the real information lives.

 The rehearsed answer is never about the other person.
 It is something you built for yourself, to keep a certain version of your life intact in your own ears.
 The moment you catch it happening is the moment you get to decide whether that version is still true or whether it's just the one you've gotten good at telling.

 I think most people are walking around with at least one rehearsed answer they've never questioned.
 Something they say so smoothly and so often that they've confused the performance with the truth.
-Not because they're dishonest.
-Because the truth is slower, messier, and doesn't wrap up in ninety seconds.
+Not because they're dishonest, but because the truth is slower, messier, and doesn't wrap up in ninety seconds.